serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```
 </details>

-lo and behold the dreaded error appears again.
+Lo and behold, the dreaded error appears again.

 ```
    • Overlapping instances for Printable a